-In the financial assets model, the amount due from the grantor meet the identification of the receivable which is measured at fair value.
-Based on business model assessment, the Company measures such financial assets at fair value and subsequently also classifies the same as fair value through profit and loss ("FVTPL").
-Any assets carried under concession arrangement is derecognised on disposal or when no future economic benefits are expected from its future use or disposal or when the contractual rights to the financial assets expire.
+In the financial asset model, the amount due from the grantor meets the definition of a receivable which is measured at fair value.
+Based on business model assessment, the Company measures such financial assets at amortised cost.
+The amount initially recognised plus the cumulative interest on that amount is calculated using the effective interest method.
+Any asset carried under concession arrangements is derecognised on disposal or when no future economic benefits are expected from its future use or disposal or when the contractual rights to the financial asset expire.